MeirionHughes/pipeline-linq/README.md

 ## Advanced Usage

-The linq object has a method `chain` that can be used to insert custom iterators into the iterator chain.
+The Linq and LinqAsync interfaces have a method `chain` that can be used to insert custom iterators into the iterator sequence.

 A custom filter method: